 One of the most important milestones in recent year is the split of the company in 2011.
 Prior to the split Haldex had four divisions.
 The hydraulic division was turned into a new company called Concentric.
 The traction division with the all wheel drive for passenger cars was divested to BorgWarner.
 And the spring wire division (Garphyttan) was sold to Suzuki Metal.
 The division with brake and suspension systems for heavy vehicles remained as Haldex.
 And that is the business we know today.

-In 2012 the current CEO, Bo Annvik joined the company.
+In 2012 Bo Annvik joined our company as our CEO.
 He revitalized the strategy, changed the management team, communicated new financial objectives and initiated a project to stabilize the business, increase profits and focus on profitable growth.

 In 2014, we had a number of successful product launches: